-LEED v4 gives special guidance for cogeneration plants, so processes related to UBC's CHP system have not been included in the DES Proposed Model Inputs.
-Instead, the fuel attributed to the LEED building by the CHP plant shall be calculated as per pg.
-366-368 of the LEED v4 reference guide using the inputs to the equations as provided below.
+LEED v4 gives special guidance for cogeneration plants, so processes related to UBC's CHP system have not been included in the DES Proposed Model Inputs given in Appendix H. Instead, the fuel attributed to the LEED building by the CHP plant shall be calculated as per pg.
+366 - 368 of the LEED v4 reference guide using the inputs to the equations as provided in Section 4.
 Because there are two fuel inputs associated with the BRDF cogen, there will be two CHP{FUEL} calculated by the energy modeler: one for natural gas, and one for renewable natural gas.
-The CHP {FUEL} Natural Gas and CHP {FUEL} Renewable Natural Gas shall then be multiplied by the utility rates as given below.
+The CHP {FUEL Natural Gas} and CHP {FUEL Renewable Natural Gas} shall then be multiplied by the utility rates as given in Section 3.
 The same shall be done for any process added to the baseline building.